 Need to dismantle a couch?
 It is not that difficult, only you have to learn a few tricks to do it yourself.
-There could be a number of reasons why you would want to dismantle a couch, for instance, for relocating and throwing away.
+There could be several reasons why you would want to dismantle a couch, for instance, for relocating and throwing away.

 Couch Removal: How to Dismantle a Couch